flux-framework/flux-core/doc/man3/flux_kvs_commit.rst

 FLAGS
 =====

-The following are valid bits in a *flags* mask passed as an argument to :func:`flux_kvs_commit` or :func:`flux_kvs_fence`.
+The following are valid bits in a :var:`flags` mask passed as an argument to :func:`flux_kvs_commit` or :func:`flux_kvs_fence`.

 FLUX_KVS_NO_MERGE